 Did you know beans grow well with squash and corn, thus dubbed the three sister plants?
 Similarly, all three thrive well in the hot summer weather.

 Cucumbers are great pickled and canned, which you can do after the harvest.
-Don’t worry about more harvest–the more the better for your canning ideas.
+Fortunately, a single vine grows A LOT of cucumbers with minimal effort.
+You’ll probably have an excess, but that’s fine — the more the better for your canning ideas.

 With the dehydrating effect of the hot summer weather, you’ll need refreshing fruit like melon.
 Good thing they grow well this season, so make sure to include this fresh and sweet fruit in your garden!